Welcome to King Open!

 King Open Extended Day (KOED) is an afterschool program that is completely integrated into the King Open School and is only open to KO students.
 KOED is open for 10 months, from the first day of school in September to the last day of school in June.
 It is closed on most city and legal holidays.
 The hours are from 2:55PM to 6PM pm every school day, 12:55PM to 6PM on early release days and 8AM to 5:30PM during school vacations.
-KOED fills up very fast so we suggest that you submit an application as soon as possible if you are hoping to send your child for all or some days after school.

 How/when do we sign up for Community School or other classes?

-The Harrington Community school class catalog will be distributed to students around the second or third week of school and classes will start shortly thereafter.
+The King Open Community school class catalog will be distributed to students around the second or third week of school and classes will start shortly thereafter.
 They end a week or two before school breaks, so they don’t provide full childcare coverage.
 Classes take place in the King Open building.
 Students may register to participate for a fee in a variety of classes.
 Children who participate in KOED are also able to take Community School classes and will be brought to/from KOED and their registered class.